 The next number is the combination (sum) of the previous two numbers.

 Now, let's see the visual representation of this Fibonacci series.
-Here we took 1 number as a square shape and reached a number in the order of the Fibonacci series by adding the squares as numbers in square formats.
+Here, we took 1 number as a square shape and reached a number in the order of the Fibonacci series by adding the squares as numbers in square formats.

-Now, if you solve this pattern as a puzzle, you will see that these shapes start forming a visual pattern that looks like this.
+If you solve this pattern as a puzzle, you will see that these shapes start forming a visual pattern that looks like this.

 Do you find it crazy?
 It is.
 But wait, it is more than that.